JeffreyTaylor/hcos_examples/getting_started/README.md

 }
 ```

 The hcOS Search API supports a wide range of free text and structured query parameters.
 Some examples can be found [here](../../data/Searches.json).
 Here, we'll take a single query from the collection to use as an example.
-This query searches over 200 million clinical documents for the literal text 'ulcerative colitis'.
+This query searches over all clinical documents within your hcOS tenant for the literal text 'ulcerative colitis'.

 ```python
 query = { "criterion": "literal='ulcerative colitis'" }